csorbakristof/learning_ai/AUT_BiralatiSablonGeneralo/spec.md

 - Szak megnevezése: similarly to "Dolgozat megnevezése", but this time take the value from the column D ("Szak megnevezése") in the worksheet "Tantárgyi adatok".
 Here you may also use a lookup formula in Excel.
 - Konzulens neve: take "Konzulens" from the source, but if there is anything in brackets after the name, remove that.
 - Konzulens beosztása: leave empty for now
-- Feladatkiírás fájlnév: set it to "kiirasok/xxxxxx.docx" where you substitute xxxxxx with the student name (column "Hallgató neve").
+- Feladatkiírás fájlnév: set it to "xxxxxx.docx" where you substitute xxxxxx with the student name (column "Hallgató neve").
 You can use an Excel formula to do this.

 A macro called "CollectStudents" should perform this procedure.
 It should be triggered by the hotkey Ctrl-Shift-C which is registered when opening the workbook.